diogene5/aliemcards_cards/cards/systemic-corticosteroid-effect-and-potency.md

 * The anti-inflammatory effect of corticosteroids stems from the regulation of gene expression and subsequent changes in protein production.
 Because of this delayed clinical effect, for most indications intravenous (IV) and oral administration have a similar onset of action and efficacy.
 * For most asthma and COPD exacerbations requiring systemic steroids, the equivalent of <span class="drug">prednisone</span> 40-60 mg is recommended.
 If administered IV, the equivalent dose of <span class="drug">methylprednisolone</span> is 40 mg \[4].
 * <span class="drug">Dexamethasone</span> has a significantly longer half-life than other commonly used systemic corticosteroids.
-A single or 2-day course of dexamethasone may be appropriate for asthma exacerbations when adherence to a 5-day regimen of prednisone is a concern \[5-7].
+A single or 2-day course of dexamethasone (10-12 mg for adults; 0.06 mg/kg for children) may be appropriate for asthma exacerbations when adherence to a 5-day regimen of prednisone is a concern \[5-7].

 ### References